-But that said, size and weight are far from the only facets determining the explosiveness of the best punchers.
-At least three of the men on our list were not particularly large, but their ability to deliver blows with shattering power and render helpless men much heavier, speaks for itself.
-Timing, accuracy, balance, not to mention ferocity, also factor in, and help explain why some of the physically biggest boxers cannot match some smaller heavyweights for hitting power.
+But that said, size and weight are far from the only facets determining the potency of the best punchers.
+At least three of the men ranked here were not particularly large, but their ability to deliver violent blows which devastated men bigger and heavier speaks for itself.
+Timing, accuracy, balance, leverage, not to mention ferocity, also factor in, and help explain why some of the physically biggest boxers cannot match some smaller heavyweights for hitting power.

-So here they are, the greatest heavyweight punchers of all-time.
-Most of the names will no doubt be familiar to fight fans, others perhaps less so, but what they all have in common is a long list of opponents left supine on the dusty canvas courtesy of the dynamite in their fists.
+So here they are, the most dangerous heavyweight punchers of all-time.
+Most of the names will no doubt be familiar to fight fans, though some included here may surprise you, but what they all have in common is a long line of vanquished opponents reduced to helplessness on the dusty canvas, courtesy of the dynamite in their deadly fists.

 12. Cleveland Williams: The fighter they called “The Big Cat” stretched no fewer than fifty-eight men.
 Sonny Liston, who knew a thing or two about power, dubbed him the hardest puncher he’d ever faced.